shalabajza/Develhope_Project_v2_team-2/README.md

 - Find the sentiment of all apps using NP files and AFFIN lib.
 - List 5 paid apps with the highest sentiment number for affin, as well as 5 paid apps with the lowest sentiment (w/ name of app & app category)
 - Determine what is the best category according to the sum of all app sentiment values

+## Week 5 (Mohammad Muttaqi)
+- Split dataset into 4 parts and pickle them
+- Unlock the pickling and merge the dataset in the following order: 2-4-1-3
+- Reverse the whole data set: 3-1-4-2
+- Apply 'sliding window' technique and store the patches in a 2D list